 Think you’re ready to pursue a career as a medical assistant?

-First, you’ll need to know what medical assistant duties and skills are essential for this challenging and often highly-rewarding vocation.
+First, you’ll need to know what medical assistant skills and duties are essential for this challenging and often highly-rewarding vocation.
 Depending on your employer, each day may be different – that’s what many people love about this career choice.
 But you can expect to find many of the same duties and skill requirements in almost any medical assisting position.

 Medical assistants are versatile professionals called on to perform tasks ranging from drawing blood and checking vital signs to managing patient records and setting appointments – and everything in between.
 As a medical assistant, you may perform primarily office tasks, mostly clinical tasks, or a mixture of both.
 That means the skills of a medical assistant are incredibly numerous and varied!
 Here are a few of the most common skills: